overthetop/flask_demo/TUTOR.md

 ## Database Integration

-Our application supports both SQLite (for development) and PostgreSQL (for production).
+Our application uses PostgreSQL for both development and production.

 ### Database Connection
 The `get_db()` function in `app/db.py` creates database connections: